MicroMod RP2040 Processor Board Hookup Guide

 If you have not already, make sure to check out the Getting Started with MicroMod: Hardware Hookup for information on inserting your Processor Board into your Carrier Board.

 For simplicity, we'll be using the MicroMod ATP Carrier Board to program the board.
-At a minimum, your setup should look like the image below with the MicroMod RP2040.
+At a minimum, your setup may look like the image below with the MicroMod RP2040 Processor Board.

 To program, you'll need a computer and a USB-C cable inserted into the MicroMod ATP Carrier Board.
 In this tutorial, we will use a Raspberry Pi.